10x-Engineers/riscv-ci-partners/jenkins_docs/Github_PR_webhook_integration.md

 - Enter a Job name (here it will be `github_PR_webhook`).
 - Click `OK`.
 It will navigate to the job's configuration page.
     - Add a `Description` of choice.
     - Scroll down and check `GitHub project`.
 Add the URL of GitHub repository.
 Here the URL of the repository should be added without `.git` extention.
-This is **important** because otherwise, the webhook will not be created.
+This is **important** that the person who is creating pull request should be either in `admin list` or `whitelist` because otherwise, the webhook will not be created.
     - Scroll down to `Build Triggers` section.
     - Check `GitHub Pull Request Builder`.
 This will open further configurations for this option.
         - Leave `GitHub API credentials`.